si/11ty/posts/blog/2011/dtotm-the-higgs-design-co.md

 Founded by Andy Higgs in 2006, the studio has quickly gathered a reputable group of clients, ranging from successful local startups to International suppliers.

-The Higgs Design Co pride themselves on creating "considered web application and design work" with a heavy emphasis on providing the ultimate user experience, advisingÂ customers on how best to achieve this.
+The Higgs Design Co pride themselves on creating "considered web application and design work" with a heavy emphasis on providing the ultimate user experience, advising customers on how best to achieve this.
 There are too many studios in the industry who are "Yes Men", simply ticking the boxes of client's requirements but The Higgs Design Co aim to address that head on by working with customers to think about what it is their customers actually want.
 Ultimately, they like to work with businesses to grow them, online and offline.

 This practise is evident from their recent work with [Urban Coffee Co](http://www.urbancoffee.co.uk/) in Birmingham.